Research and the Enquiries team: Rambling into Research (Part 1)

 Over the years, I’ve shown hundreds of students, post-grads and even staff how to find information.
 It’s my reason for being here, after all.
 But in todays information landscape it’s impossible for the Library to produce a complete and definitive guide to all the sources researchers may turn to when looking for information.
-Our Finding Information webpage for researchers gives a tour through the main places they may search and some of the strategies they can use, but I’d like to think they feel just as able as any other client to come and chat to us to find out more if there are still any questions nagging away.
+Our Subject Pages each give a tour through the main places they may search and some of the strategies they can use, but I’d like to think they feel just as able as any other client to come and chat to us to find out more if there are still any questions nagging away.
 There might be more need for information about alert services than database searching, but hey, that’s why researchers are doing research, because they’ve already covered the basics!

 So this week I’m going to brush up my knowledge of those alert services, experiment with long and complex advanced searches on Discovery, and think some more about reference management.

 I’m also going to carry these words from the soon-to-be-published Research and Innovation Strategy 2015-2020 with me, because despite being from a Strategic Plan, I think they really do reflect quite nicely what we are doing on a daily basis.

 “We delight in creating, sharing and applying knowledge to make a difference to individuals and society”